 Deferred tax liabilities are recognised for all taxable temporary differences.
-Deferred tax assets are recognised for all deductible temporary differences, carry forward of unused tax credits and unused tax losses, to the extent that it is probable that taxable profit will be available against which the deductible temporary differences, and the carry forward of unused tax credits and unused tax credits and unused tax credits and unused tax credits and the carry forward of unused tax credits and unused tax credits and unused tax credits and unused tax losses can be utilised.
+Deferred tax assets are recognised for all deductible temporary differences, carry forward of unused tax credits and unused tax losses, to the extent that it is probable that taxable profit will be available against which the deductible temporary differences, and the carry forward of unused tax credits and unused tax losses can be utilised.